SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: THE MAGNETIC FIELDS OF PROMINENT CMZ MOLECULAR CLOUDS

-The FIREPLACE 214 \micron\ data is consistent with the geometry measured at 350 \micron\ at 20\arcsec\ resolution \citep{Novak2000}.
-Parts of the CND were included in the SCUBA-2/Pol-2 map at 850 \micron\ and 20\arcsec\ resolution \citep{Lu2023}.
-There is general agreement with these vectors in the Northeastern part of this region; however, to the south, the 850 \micron\ vectors do not agree with the shorter wavelengths.
-This could be an intrinsic variation in the source polarization at these different wavelengths or it could be a result of differences in spatial filtering from the different observing modes (OTFMAP map for this study compared to CNM mode for the CSO and Daisy mode for the JCMT \citep{Lu2023}).
+The FIREPLACE dataset contains $\rm\sim$50 Nyquist-sampled magnetic field pseudovectors in the vicinity of the CND.
+The FIREPLACE 214 \micron\ data is consistent with the geometry measured at 350 \micron\ at 20\arcsec\ resolution \citep[red pseudovectors in Figure \ref{fig:50kms},][]{Novak2000}.
+Parts of the CND were included in the SCUBA-2/Pol-2 map at 850 \micron\ and 20\arcsec\ resolution \citep[cyan pseudovectors in Figure \ref{fig:50kms};][]{Lu2023}.
+There is general agreement with these vectors in the Northeastern part of the CND region; however, to the South, the 850 \micron\ vectors do not agree with the shorter wavelengths.
+This disagreement could be an intrinsic variation in the source polarization at these different wavelengths.
+Alternatively, it could be a result of differences in spatial filtering from the different observing modes (OTFMAP mode for this study compared to CNM mode for the CSO and Daisy mode for the JCMT \citep{Lu2023}).
 However, our FIREPLACE results agree with the HAWC+ CNM mode observations of this cloud as seen in Figure \ref{fig:cn}.
 Therefore the difference is likely a result of changes in the polarization over the different wavelengths.
 Previous 850 \micron\ polarization measurements have been made of the CND region \citep{Hsieh2018}, in which the authors claimed to detect a sheared geometry of the field.

+The claim of a sheared field was supported by more recent observations of the CND \citep{Guerra2023}.
+The pseudovectors from these observations show a field that is highly aligned with the dust streamer morphology in \citet{Guerra2023}, who argue for a steady-state shear flow leading to a magnetic field that traces the morphology of the CND arms \citep[alternatively referred to as ``wings'' in other CND studies e.g.,][]{Zhao2016}.
+They estimate a $\sim$mG magnetic field strength in the CND using a modified version of the Davis-Chandrasekhar-Fermi technique that accounts for shear \citep{Davis1951, CF1953}.

-The differences in morphology and polarization orientation from 53 to 214 \micron\ (and longer wavelengths) are most likely due to two cloud components superposed along the line-of-sight the warm dust local to the streamers of the CND and the cooler dust component in the wider CMZ.
-The former contains magnetic fields that dynamically connected to the sheared flow of the inner 5pc; the latter are likely shaped by the dynamics of the greater CMZ.
+The differences in morphology and polarization orientation from 53 to 214 \micron\ (and longer wavelengths) are most likely due to two cloud components superposed along the line-of-sight: the warm dust local to the streamers of the CND and the cooler dust component in the wider CMZ.
+The former contains magnetic fields that are dynamically connected to the sheared flow of the inner 5 pc; the latter are likely shaped by the dynamics of the greater CMZ.